 - Weather: summers without the humidity of the north and more mild winters.

-- Lifestyle: Sydney offers a diversity of lifestyle unmatched by most major cities of the world.
+- Lifestyle: Sydney offers a diversity of lifestyles unmatched by most major cities of the world.

 - Expenses: Sydney is considered one of the most expensive cities in the world.
 Expect to pay more for everyday items, going out and housing.